 I put quotes around glassware because in my opinion, glass anything inside the RV is not a good thing.
-For one it weighs a lot, for two, I am a total klutz and given the small space we have to deal with, I foresaw disaster.
+For one it weighs a lot, for two, I am a total klutz, and given the small space we have to deal with, I foresaw disaster.
 As it was we lost three soy sauce bottles to the tile floor during our trip.

 Instead, we bought really thin stainless steel cups from Klean Kanteen.
 We used the 10-ounce size for orange or grapefruit juice wine, and whiskey.
-We used the pint-sized ones for water, ice tea, or lemonade.
+We used the pint-sized ones for water, iced tea, or lemonade.
 We also had 20-ounce insulated versions for coffee, miso, and hot tea.
 Although personally, I preferred drinking my coffee in my blue titanium mug!
-It’s definitely the most expensive coffee cup I’ve ever had, but OMG I love it!
+It's definitely the most expensive coffee cup I've ever had, but OMG I love it!

-You’ll notice a plastic glass in my breakfast photo above.
-We picked those up at Ikea as well, but I think we had them a week.
+You'll notice a plastic glass in my breakfast photo above.
+We picked those up at Ikea as well, but I think we had them for a week.
 They got so scratched up from just normal wear and tear, I hated them.
-After that, we just drank juice in our stainless steel cups.
+After that, we just drank juice from our stainless steel cups.
 Also in the image above is our dishware.
 We researched and hunted for the best solution for plates and bowls.
-We didn’t want anything that was heavy or breakable.
+We didn't want anything that was heavy or breakable.